 Investments carry risks, including possible loss of principal.
 Additional risks may be associated with investments outside the United States, especially in emerging markets, including currency fluctuations, illiquidity, volatility, and political and economic risks.
-Investments in small capitalization companies may increase the risk of greater price fluctuations.
+Investments in small- and mid-capitalization companies may increase the risk of greater price fluctuations.
 Portfolios investing in bonds have the same interest rate, inflation, and credit risks that are associated with the underlying bonds.
 The value of bonds will fluctuate relative to changes in interest rates, decreasing when interest rates rise.
 This effect is more pronounced for longer-term bonds.
 Unlike bonds, bond funds have ongoing fees and expenses.
 Investments in mortgage backed securities (MBS) may bear additional risk.
 Investments in lower rated and unrated bonds may be more sensitive to default, downgrades, and market volatility; these investments may also be less liquid than higher rated bonds.
 Investments in derivatives are subject to the risks associated with the securities or other assets underlying the pool of securities, including illiquidity and difficulty in valuation.
 A short position will lose value as the security's price increases.
 Theoretically, the loss on a short sale can be unlimited.
 Investments in the Funds are not FDIC insured, nor are they bank deposits or guaranteed by a bank or any other entity.

 The performance data quoted represents past performance; it does not guarantee future results.